Recordings for Students and Faculty

-NOTICE--WARNING CONCERNING COPYRIGHT RESTRICTIONS--The copyright law of the United States (Title 17, United States Code) governs the making of photocopies or other reproductions of copyrighted material.
+The copyright law of the United States (Title 17, United States Code) governs the making of photocopies or other reproductions of copyrighted material.
 Under certain conditions specified in the law, libraries and archives are authorized to furnish a photocopy or other reproduction.
-One of the specified conditions is that the photocopy or reproduction is not to be "used for any purpose other than private study, scholarship or research."
-If a user makes a request for, or later uses a photocopy or reproduction for purposes in excess or fair use, that user may be liable for copyright infringement.
-This institution reserves the right to refuse to accept a copying order if, in its judgment fulfillment of the order would involve violation of copyright law.
+One of the specified condition is that the copy is not to be “used for any purpose other than private study, scholarship or research.”
+If a user makes a request for, or later uses a reproduction for purposes in excess of “fair use,” that user may be liable for copyright infringement.
+This institution reserves the right to refuse a copying request if, in its judgment, fulfillment of the order would involve violation of copyright law.

 - All recording requests must be for presentation use only.
 Students may not request recordings for class study use as a substitute for reserve listening or for applied lessons.
 Copies cannot be made of recordings placed on class reserve.

 - Only selections of a recording will be transferred; requests for transfers of entire albums or album sides cannot be honored.